-The Albion College mathematics department is pleased to host the Moore Math Marathon, a mathematics competition for teams of ninth and tenth students.
-It consists of three team and one individual competition.
+The Albion College mathematics department is pleased to host the 3rd annual Moore Math Marathon, a mathematics competition for teams of ninth and tenth grade students.
+It consists of three team events and one individual competition.
 All secondary schools in Michigan are encouraged to send a team with a teacher advisor.

 The Moore Math Marathon Competition teams will consist of 4 students, at least one of whom must be a 9th grader.
 Each team will be accompanied by a math teacher/coach who will serve as a proctor for another team throughout the day.
 The competition includes both individual and team events, concluding with a mathematical scavenger hunt around the Albion campus.